fbpx

 • The first is meant for travelers who are limited on time and will be starting and ending in Reykjavík.
 This still packs in MANY more sights than the typical “Golden Circle loop”.

-• The second itinerary is intended for travelers who will continue on a longer road trip after their Golden Circle trip, thus packing in a little more adventure!
+• The second itinerary is intended for travelers who will continue on a longer road trip after the Golden Circle, thus packing in a little more adventure!

 Be sure to check out our top things to do in Reykjavík so you can plan your stay before and after exploring the Golden Circle!